antran28/antran28/README.md

 ### I'm currently working on

+- Pursuing my Master degree in Business Analyst at University of Technology Sydney
 - Brushing up my data cleaning and wrangling skills using Python
 - Using tools like Tableau and Power BI to visualise datasets
 - Learning about multiple database platforms such as Oracle, Azure, MySQL, PostgreSQL